Goda’s Slave – Chapter 7: Twin Gardens

 As she walked through the oasis, Kanna felt a faint twinge of pain radiating from her forearm, but it faded in a matter of seconds.
 She pressed her hand to the cuff on her wrist.
 Goda must have moved, she thought.

-Kanna met the statue’s gaze directly, and they stared at each other for a long time.
-She had never seen anything like it in her life.
+She had never seen anything like it before in her life.

-As she walked further into the sanctuary, the air grew warmer, and she realized that the lights inside were from torches with searing fires.
+As she slipped further into the sanctuary, the air grew warmer, and she realized that the lights inside were from torches with searing fires.
 She and the priestess were the only mortals in the otherwise empty room, but Kanna didn’t find the privacy uncomfortable with the Goddess watching over them.

 When they reached the foot of the altar, the priestess told her to kneel.
 Without a second thought, she did, and she stared in awe up at the idol.
 It didn’t even seem like a statue, Kanna thought.
 The Goddess felt fully alive.
 Up close, Kanna could almost sense the heat of that golden skin.

-“As beautiful as it is to see another soul connect with the Blessed Mother,” Priestess Rem said in Kanna’s native language, “I didn’t actually bring you here to convert you.
+“As beautiful as it is to see another soul connect with the Blessed Mother,” Priestess Rem said in Kanna’s native tongue, “I didn’t actually bring you here to convert you.
 I hope the Goddess can forgive me for using this sanctuary as a pretense for a private conversation.”

 Onto Chapter 8 >>